pstat812/Wordle/README.md

 ## The Bells and Whistles
-1. **Dual input support**: Both GUI virtual keyboard and physical keyboard input
+1. **Dual input support**: Both GUI virtual keyboard and physical keyboard input to simulate the origin game on Web
+2. **logging system**: server monitoring, easier for error logging with timestamps for troubleshooting